Elections in France, Right in the lead. Macron collapses below 20%. Analyses

 According to recent polls, the Rassemblement National and its right-wing allies are ahead in the June 30 general elections

-This could include attempts to renegotiate i European treaties which would also be good for the Italian government.
-In case the left front wins or Macron it is likely that the line on liberal and progressive reforms would remain while maintaining a pro-European and pro-globalization policy.
-We could continue with labor market reforms and environmental policies by seeking to strengthen European integration and promoting greater cooperation in sectors such as defenseforeign policy and economic issues.
-For the first time in France, the electoral cordon sanitaire against the right-wing Le Pen family seems to be falling and the Rassemblement National (RN) should be supported by several parties and groups both nationally and internationally, including Les Patriotes, a party founded by Florian Philippot, former vice-president of the FN, even if relations between the two groups have not always been stable, they have declared their support for the RN in the second round.
+This could include attempts to renegotiate the European treaties which would also be good for the Italian government.
+In case the left wing wins or Macron it is likely that the line on liberal and progressive reforms would remain while maintaining a pro-European and pro-globalization policy.
+We could continue with labor market reforms and environmental policies by seeking to strengthen European integration and promoting greater cooperation in sectors such as defense, foreign policy and economic issues.
+For the first time in France, the electoral cordon against the right of the Le Pen family seems to be falling and the Rassemblement National (RN) should be supported by various parties and groups both at a national and international level, among which we find Les Patriotes party founded by Florian Philippot , former vice president of the FN, even if relations between the two groups have not always been stable, have declared that they support the RN in the second round.

 It should do the same thing Debut in France (DLF) led by Nicolas Dupont Aignanwho supported Le Pen in the second round of the 2017 presidential elections.
-RN can also count on the certain support of Ligue du Sud, a small regional right-wing party.
-The most complicated alliance attempt is the one with the Republicans of Les Républicains who are traditionally a centre-right party and have a wide range of positions ranging from moderate conservatism to more pronounced nationalism. Éric Ciotti represents the far right wing of the partywith tough positions on immigration and security, which may partly overlap with those of Marine Le Pen and the Rassemblement National (RN) and has declared probable support for RN for the second round.
+RN can also count on the certain support of Southern Leaguea small right-wing regional party.
+The most complicated alliance attempt is with the Republicans of Les Républicains who are traditionally a center-right party, with a wide range of positions from moderate conservatism to the most marked nationalism. Éric Ciotti represents the far right wing of the partywith tough positions on immigration and security, which may partly overlap with those of Marine Le Pen and the Rassemblement National (RN) and has declared probable support for RN for the second round.

-However, historical rivalry and ideological differences within LR make fully harmonious cooperation difficult.
+However, the historical rivalry and ideological differences within LR make fully harmonious cooperation difficult.
 Future dynamics will depend greatly on the evolution of LR’s leadership, electoral strategies and contingent political needs.
-The alliances and support received by Marine Le Pen strengthen her political position at both national and European levels, allowing it to build a solid base for its electoral campaigns and to promote its political agenda.
-The ongoing challenge is very important for the future of France and the presidential elections that will take place in three years’ time also have the potential to significantly influence not only French domestic politics but also the orientation and stability of the European Union.
+The alliances and support received by Marine Le Pen strengthen her political position at both national and European levelsallowing it to build a solid base for its electoral campaigns and to promote its political agenda.
+The ongoing challenge is very important for the future of France and the presidential elections that will take place in three years, also have the potential to significantly influence not only French domestic politics but also the orientation and stability of the European Union.

 *Sociologist